-The great excuse for incompetence and failure on the part of public officials [and they pathologically believe it] hence, our democracy is something I referred to in the past as the “eternal baby syndrome”.
+The great excuse for incompetence and failure on the part of public officials [and they pathologically believe it], hence, our democracy, is the “eternal baby syndrome”.
 Each time there is a military coup that overthrows democracy, the birth date of Nigeria starts from zero.
-At the begging of the Second Republic, Nigeria was equivalent to a newly independent nation.
-The same was the case when Nigeria returned its governance mode to democracy in 1999, public officials regarded the state as a new birthed nascent nation.
+At the beginning of the Second Republic, Nigeria as ascribed by politicians was equivalent to a newly independent nation.
+The same was the case on Nigeria’s triumphal return to democracy in 1999.
+Public officials would regard the state as a new birthed nascent nation.
 Today, Nigeria is technically sixteen years old!

 The military still carries the blame for the highly visible and excruciatingly embarrassments of governance under democratic rule.
 The military even carries the blame for permitting and entrenching a deep pervasive culture of corruption in the country.
 This is where the antinomy of cyclic madness starts.
-First, democracy was widely supported by the Nigerian people to correct the claimed ills of the military.
-Second, the raison d’etre for military coups in Nigeria has consistently been corruption including most especially electoral corruption.
+First, democracy is widely supported by the Nigerian people to correct the ills of the military years of rule.
+Second, the raison d’etre for military coups in Nigeria has consistently been corruption including electoral corruption.
 Third, the elected government has 4 years to prove themselves as popular or unpopular and to prepare for the next general election but magically it expects 6 weeks to be sufficient to “fulfill all righteousness”.

 Nigerians simply want democracy, when will they get?
-With the possible restart of the ‘eternal baby syndrome’ looming it is not looking good for anyone.
+With the possible restart of the ‘eternal baby syndrome’ looming, it is not looking good for anyone.
 We hope for better.